Invisible-Escher/invisible-escher.github.io/src/content/posts/Writings/I Am a Yellow Balloon Floating in Neutral Void.md

 ##### _I am a cloud floating among the birds_

 My hands are shaking and yet I feel nothing.
 I'm ingesting too much information.
-I'm simulating too much complexity.[^5] I am assuming nuance in a way which the complexity of individual emotional states are completely indiscernible from any other.[^6] Its funny, or rather not at all.
+I'm simulating too much complexity.[^5] I am assuming nuance in a way in which the complexity of individual emotional states are completely indiscernible from any other.[^6] Its funny, or rather not at all.
 I've been told I lack empathy and compassion.
 I've been told there rules of validation.
 I've read that to comfort someone, I need affirm what others are feeling and normalise their experience.
 And yet that doesn't work for me.[^7] </br></br>

 [^5]: Lawson RP, Rees G, Friston KJ.
 An aberrant precision account of autism. https://doi.org/10.3389%2Ffnhum.2014.00302